The Allman Brothers Band: Eat a Peach and Duane Allman's and Berry Oakley's deaths (1971–1972)

 The band performed nearly 90 shows in the following year, touring as a five-piece.
 The band also purchased 432 acres of land in Juliette, Georgia for $160,000 and nicknamed it "the Farm"; it soon became a group hangout and fulfilled bassist Oakley's communal dreams.
-Oakley, however, was visibly suffering from the death of his friend: he drank excessively and consumed drugs, and was losing weight quickly.
+Oakley, however, was visibly suffering from the death of his friend: he drank excessively, heavily consumed drugs, and was losing weight quickly.
 According to friends and family, he appeared to have lost "all hope, his heart, his drive, his ambition, [and] his direction" following Duane's death.
 "Everything Berry had envisioned for everybody—including the crew, the women and children—was shattered on the day Duane died, and he didn't care after that," said roadie Kim Payne.
 Oakley repeatedly wished to "get high, be high, and stay high," causing quiet concern from all those around him.
 On November 11, 1972, slightly inebriated and overjoyed at the prospect of leading a jam session later that night, Oakley crashed his motorcycle into the side of a bus, just three blocks from where Duane had been killed.
 He declined hospital treatment and went home, but gradually grew delirious.
 He was taken to the hospital shortly thereafter and died of cerebral swelling caused by a fractured skull.
 Oakley was buried directly beside Duane at Rose Hill Cemetery in Macon.